 - Vartan Gregorian Quad (116-A, 116-B, 116-C, 116-D, 116-E, 116-F): First entrance (closest to Thayer St) is accessible but does not have switch-operated door.
 This is the only entrance that can access room 116-F, which is up a few stairs from the rest of the rooms.
 To access the other rooms, use the door after the first entrance, which has doors that say “automatic.”
 This leads to a pull door that opens to a hallway with rooms 116-A to E and accessible bathrooms.
 All rooms are accessible.

-For specific information about accessibility or to request a universal lift key, please contact Student Accessibility Services (SAS) at:
+For event accessibility consultation or to request a universal lift key, please contact Student Accessibility Services (SAS) at:

 [email protected] (e-mail).